August 10, 2016

 These contract considerations are not an optional add-on.
 With today’s threat environment the security staffing model of the past is no longer sufficient.
 Adding multiple layers to the management, supervision and oversight of the screening areas is critical to a successful, thorough and efficient staffing model.

 Valuable lessons can be learned from post-event analyses.

 Once the event is over, especially for recurring events, it is essential to conduct a post-event analysis.
 This analysis might look at what was deployed successfully and how future modifications might be used in the future.
 For example, Rio could have considered lessons it learned by hosting a number of soccer matches during the 2014 World Cup.
 You should consider table top exercises to refresh your security plan and look for ways to pilot new technologies.

 About the Author

-Julie Myers Wood is the chief executive officer of Guidepost Solutions.
+is the chief executive officer of Guidepost Solutions.
 She focuses on regulatory compliance, investigations and security consulting.
 Prior to joining the private sector, Ms. Wood served as Head of Immigration and Customs Enforcement for the U.S. Department of Homeland Security leading its largest investigative component and the second largest investigative agency in the federal government.
 She also had oversight of the Federal Protective Service, which provides security and law enforcement oversight for federal facilities.
-She can be contacted at firstname.lastname@example.org
+Julie can be reached at firstname.lastname@example.org